isomerpages/cpf-workfare/_faqs/Workfare Special Payment (WSP).md

   </tr>
 </tbody>
 </table>
-Notes:
+Notes:<br>
 * Singaporeans who qualify for WY2019 WIS after July 2020 but before 31 March 2021 will receive the WSP in the month that they become eligible for WY2019 WIS.<br>
 ^ Singaporeans who qualify for WY2020 WIS after October 2020 but before 31 December 2021 will receive the WSP in the month that they become eligible for WY2020 WIS.<br><br>
-To check the WSP you have received, log in to the <a href="https://www.workfare.gov.sg/" class="hyperlink">Workfare Portal</a> with your Singpass and look under "My Workfare Transactions".
+To check the WSP you have received, log in to the <a href="https://www.workfare.gov.sg/" class="hyperlink">Workfare Portal</a> with your Singpass and look under "<a class="hyperlink" href="https://www.workfare.gov.sg/app/Home/Index?returnUrl=/Payments/Transactions">My Workfare Transactions</a>".
 <br><br></details>
 <details><summary><font size="+1" color="#009427"><b>Q17.
 How will I be notified of my Workfare Special Payment payouts?</b></font></summary>
 You will be notified of your Workfare Special Payment by letter.